Kenrokuen Garden: Cherry Blossoms, Fresh Greenery, Autumn Leaves, Snow - Highlights of the Four Seasons

 Enjoy the colorful world of Kenrokuen Garden in "Autumn

 In October, the trees gradually begin to change color and Kenrokuen Garden turns into the season of autumn leaves.
-The best time to view the autumn leaves is usually in early November.
-About 300 maple trees are planted in the garden, and their vivid red and yellow colors are breathtaking.
+The best time to view the autumn leaves is usually in mid-November.
+About 360 maple trees are planted in the park, and their vivid red and yellow colors are breathtaking.

 Yamazaki, where there are many deciduous trees such as maples and zelkova, is known as "Momijiyama" (Mt.
 Autumn Leaves) because of the gorgeous colors of the autumn leaves.
 It is the best spot for viewing the autumn leaves in Kenrokuen.